ChainTeleport/chainteleport-node/README.md

 ## Getting Started

-Follow the steps below to get started with the Node Template, or get it up and running right from your browser in just a few clicks using the [Substrate Playground](https://docs.substrate.io/playground/) :hammer_and_wrench:
+Follow the steps below to get started with the ChainTeleport Node, or get it up and running right from your browser in just a few clicks using the [Substrate Playground](https://docs.substrate.io/playground/) :hammer_and_wrench: